 What’s the point?
 Many folks (Mr. Rabbits) believe they are so far ahead of society’s ‘independents’ (Mr. Tortoises) that they believe they are successfully moving ahead in their realization of society’s definition of success.
 Society’s success followers have adopted society’s definition of success – a finish line they may have adopted out of something less than personal commitment.

 They believe they can just sit back and be complacent because they believe they’ve arrived.

-Fog-filled folks say, “I have subscribed to society’s definition of success that tells me that having the buy modafinil belgium right amount of money, the do you need a prescription for cytotec in mexico right job title, driving the right car, being seen with the right people, living in the right house, and even drinking the right beverage will make me a success.
+Fog-filled folks say, “I have subscribed to society’s definition of success that tells me that having the Misoprostol online without prescription right amount of money, the http://newnandenture.com/home-page-17/ right job title, driving the himplasia buy online right car, being seen with the right people, living in the right house, and even drinking the right beverage will make me a success.
 How can society deny me acceptance into its circle of arrogance?”
 This seems to be a prevalent question.

 When ‘independent’ success (Mr. Tortoise) comes calling, it reaches out to one who has identified their own success in seven areas of their life: Financial, Career, Family, Mental, Social, Physical and Spiritual.
 It calls to those who have been willing and committed to step aside from society’s self-complacent, assigned definition of success and to those who are willing to declare with confidence, “I am now ‘independent’ of society’s definition of success and have taken the appropriate actions to achieve and live my personalized definition of success.”